Credit System & Basics

 2

-Account Age - 5+ years provides substantial boost
+Account Age - 5+ years can materially strengthen average age

 3